OscarFMdev/blog_app/README.md

 > Write a message to encourage readers to support your project

-If you like this project kindly give it a star! ⭐️
+If you like this project...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>